apache/paimon/docs/content/docs/engines/build.md

 under the License.
 -->

-# Build
+# Build From Source

-In order to build Table Store engine jars you need the source code.

-To clone from git, enter:
+Clone from git, enter:

 ```bash
 git clone {{< github_repo >}}